ChristianTheAnalyst1/Banking-Loan-Analysis/README.md

 5. Average Debt-to-Income Ratio (DTI): Evaluating the average DTI for our borrowers helps us gauge their financial health.
 We need to compute the average DTI for all loans, MTD, and track MoM fluctuations.

-# Good Loan v Bad Loan KPI’s
+# Good Loan vs Bad Loan KPI’s

 **Good Loan:**